 “The arc of the moral universe is long, but it bends toward justice.” — Martin Luther King Jr.

-Perhaps we can adapt this famous quote to technology: The arc of technological progress is long, but with intention and care, we can bend it toward human flourishing.
+Perhaps we can adapt this quote to tech: The arc of technological progress is long, but with intention and care, we can bend it toward human flourishing.

-Tech’s lustre hasn’t disappeared—it’s being refined.
+Tech’s luster hasn’t disappeared—it’s being refined.
 What’s emerging is a more mature industry, one that recognizes its power and the responsibility that comes with it.

-As we navigate this transition, we have the opportunity to create technology that truly serves humanity’s highest aspirations.
+As we navigate this transition, we have the opportunity to create technology that truly serves humanity.
 That’s a mission worth pursuing, even in turbulent times.

-The tech industry is important enough to reform, to reimagine, and to rebuild.
-The question isn’t whether tech has lost its lustre-it’s whether we have the wisdom and courage to help it shine in more meaningful ways.
+The tech industry is important enough to reform, reimagine, and rebuild.
+The question isn’t whether tech has lost its luster—it’s whether we have the wisdom and courage to help it shine in more meaningful ways.

 Sabah Shakeel